keu/docs/learn/airflow-fivetran.md

 This DAG contains four tasks:

-- the `generate_tag_to_await` uses the `@task` decorator to turn a Python function into an Airflow task.
-This task will pull a number from the Airflow Variable `sync-metadata` or create the Airflow Variable and assign it to `1` if it does not exist yet.
-It returns the tag to wait for in the format `sync-metadata/{num}`.
+- the `generate_tag_to_await` task uses the `@task` decorator to turn a Python function into an Airflow task.
+This task will pull a number from the [Airflow Variable](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) `sync-metadata` or create the Airflow Variable and assign it to `1` if it does not exist yet.
+The task returns the tag to wait for in the format `sync-metadata/{number}`.
 - the `wait_for_tag` task uses the [GitHubTagSensor](https://registry.astronomer.io/providers/github/modules/githubtagsensor) to wait for a specific tag to be present in a GitHub repository.
-In the example DAG we wait for `sync-metadata/{num}` to appear in the same repository that has been connected to Fivetran but you could also wait for a tag to be added in a different repository that the PAT you used in [Step 7](#step-7-create-an-airflow-connection-to-github) has access to.
+In the example DAG we wait for `sync-metadata/{number}` to appear in the same repository that has been connected to the Fivetran job but you could also wait for a tag to be added in a different repository that the PAT you used in [Step 7](#step-7-create-an-airflow-connection-to-github) has access to.
 - the `kick_off_fivetran_sync` task uses the FivetranOperatorAsync to kick of the Fivetran connector specified as `FIVETRAN_CONNECTOR_ID` as soon as the `wait_for_tag` task has completed successfully.
 This task will wait in a deferred state, not taking up an Airflow worker, until the Fivetran sync job has been completed successfully.
 - the `increase_tag_var` task will only run after `kick_off_fivetran_sync` has completed successfully and increases the value assigned to the `sync-metadata` Airflow Variable by 1.